yu-ming-Wang/RAG_Project/README.md

 3. **Medium Article Crawler:** We crawl 10 Articles.
 4. **Youtube Video Crawler:** We crawl 15 videos.
 5. **Links:** All source Links.
-6. **Demonstrate:** Download the notebook file to see the demonstrated result.
+6. **Demonstrate:** For Every crawler, we demonstrate one example.
+Download the notebook file to see the demonstrated result.
 ---

 ## Featurization Pipelines Milestone